-11. Earnings/(loss) per share
+11. Earnings per share

-Basic earnings/(loss) per share from continuing operations are calculated by dividing the profit/(loss) from continuing operations, net of tax, attributable to owners of the Company by the weighted average number of ordinary shares outstanding during the year.
+Basic earnings per share are calculated by dividing the profit for the year, net of tax, attributable to owners of the Company by the weighted average number of ordinary shares outstanding during the year.

-Diluted earnings/(loss) per share from continuing operations are calculated by dividing profit/(loss) from continuing operations, net of tax, attributable to owners of the Company by the weighted average number of ordinary shares outstanding during the financial year plus the weighted average number of ordinary shares that would be issued on the conversion of all the dilutive potential ordinary shares into ordinary shares.
+Diluted earnings per share are calculated by dividing profit for the year, net of tax, attributable to owners of the Company by the weighted average number of ordinary shares outstanding during the financial year plus the weighted average number of ordinary shares that would be issued on the conversion of all the dilutive potential ordinary shares into ordinary shares.

-The following table reflects the profit and loss and share data used in the computation of basic and diluted earnings/(loss) per share for the years ended 30 June:
+The following table reflects the profit and number of shares used in the computation of basic and diluted earnings per share for the years ended 30 June 2013 and 30 June 2012: